MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-desktop-app-sign-in.md

 # Quickstart: Sign in users in a sample Desktop app

+In this quickstart, you’ll use a sample application to learn how to add authentication to a desktop application.
+The sample application enables users to sign in and sign out and uses the Microsoft Authentication Library (MSAL) to handle authentication.

 [!INCLUDE [select-tenant-type-statement](./includes/select-tenant-type-statement.md)]

 ::: zone pivot="workforce"

-In this quickstart, you'll download and run a code sample that demonstrates how an application can sign in users and acquire an access token to call the Microsoft Graph API.

 ## Prerequisites